KEINOS/Phar_Box3_installer/README.md

 # Installer for Box3 (humbug/box).

-It downloads the latest "box.phar" (The PHP archiver) from the latest release at https://github.com/humbug/box/releases .
+It downloads the latest "box.phar" (The PHP archiver) from the releases page at https://github.com/humbug/box/releases .

 ## How to